GPUOpen-Tools/radeon_gpu_profiler/docs/source/instruction_timing.rst

 range is set, the *fastest in selection* and *slowest in selection* filters will show information from the fastest and slowest waves within that range.

-The histogram only appears when there is more than one wavefront analyzed for the selected shader.
+If all analyzed wavefronts have the same total latency, the histogram will be hidden, as all wavefronts would end up in a single bucket.
+Because of this, the histogram is hidden when there is only a single wavefront analyzed for the selected shader.
+Any time the histogram is hidden, the *Wavefront latencies* drop down and the *Timeline* in the *Wavefront statistics* section of the side panel will also be hidden.

 \ **Instruction Timing Capture Granularity**

-Instruction Timing information is generated for the whole RGP profile, but data is limited to a single shader engine.
+Instruction timing information is generated for the whole RGP profile, but data is limited to a single shader engine.
 Only waves executed by a single shader engine contribute to the hit counts and timing information shown in the Instruction timing pane.
 Please see the Radeon Developer Panel documentation for more information on how to capture instruction timing information.

-To view all the events that have Instruction Timing information, the developer can choose the "Color by Instruction Timing" option in the Wavefront Occupancy or the Event Timing views.
+To view all the events that have instruction timing information, the developer can choose the "Color by instruction timing" option in the Wavefront occupancy or the Event timing views.

 \ **Availability of Instruction Timing**

-In certain cases it is possible that the Instruction Timing information may not be available for all events.
-The main reasons why Instruction Timing information may not be present for an event are described below.
+In certain cases it is possible that the instruction timing information may not be available for all events.
+The main reasons why instruction timing information may not be present for an event are described below.

-\ **Hardware Architecture and Draw Scheduling**: Instruction Timing information is only sampled from some of the compute units on a single shader engine of the GPU.
+\ **Hardware Architecture and Draw Scheduling**: Instruction timing information is only sampled from some of the compute units on a single shader engine of the GPU.
 As a result, it is possible for events with very few waves to not have instruction data.
 This can happen if the GPU schedules the waves on a shader engine or compute unit that doesn't have instruction trace enabled.

-\ **Internal Events**: It should be noted that it is not possible to view Instruction Timing information for internal events such as Clear().
+\ **Internal Events**: It should be noted that it is not possible to view instruction timing information for internal events such as Clear().

 \ **Navigation**

-The Instruction Timing for an event can be accessed by right clicking on that event and choosing the "View In Instruction Timing" option.
+The instruction timing for an event can be accessed by right clicking on that event and choosing the "View In Instruction timing" option.
 Since it is common to use the same shader in multiple events, RGP provides an easy way to toggle between multiple events that use the same shader using the event drop down shown below.

 .. image:: media_rgp/rgp_instruction_timing_2.png

 This allows the developer to study the behavior of the shader for different events.
-It is recommended to use the keyboard shortcuts, (Shift + Up and Shift + Down) to change API PSO selection and (Shift + Left and Shift + Right) to move across different events using the same shader.
+It is recommended to use the keyboard shortcuts, (Shift + Up and Shift + Down) to change the API PSO selection and (Shift + Left and Shift + Right) to move across different events using the same shader.
 The :ref:`API Shader Stage Control <api_shader_stage_control>` indicates which shader stages are active for the selected event.
 When an active stage is clicked, the Instruction